devsecops/raindance/README.md

 ### 1. Choose an attack path

 Determine if your system will be made available externally, internally, or as a privileged system.
-Choose the path that closely aligns with your choice of path to begin your attack model.
+Choose the path that closely aligns with your choice of path to begin your attack map.

 If you have multiple classifications, always choose the higher class.
-For example, if you have a website that will be used both externally and internally, you will choose the external path to start your model.
-Complex attack models will be supported in a later variation of this project.
+For example, if you have a website that will be used both externally and internally, you will choose the external path to start your map.
+Complex attack maps will be supported in a later variation of this project.

 ### 2. Pick a template from the templates library

-Right now we have focused on supplying only one template to support basic attack models.
+Right now we have focused on supplying only one template to support basic attack maps.
 You can find it in the [templates](templates) directory.

 ### 3. Set up ATTACKS.md in the root of your project